-The digital archiving project started with the identification of key institutions and selected artists (studio arts and theater), and incorporating their profiles into the IMAP webpage.
-The archive currently contains up to fifty profiles of artists and art/theater institutions in the Kathmandu Valley with brief descriptions of the artists/institutions, photographs, catalogues, reviews, video interviews as well as other related materials.
+The digital archive project started with the identification of key institutions and selected artists (studio arts and theatre), and incorporation of their profiles into the IMAP webpage.
+The archive currently contains up to fifty profiles of artists and art/theatre institutions in the Kathmandu Valley with brief descriptions of the artists/institutions, photographs, catalogues, reviews, video interviews as well as other related materials.
 A five-month fellowship in ‘Art, Theatre, and Urbanisation’ was also offered to nine scholars with an aim to enhance and broaden research prospects in the respective fields.
-Alongside these, discussion programmes, conferences, and workshops were also held targeted at the art community at large and the general public, in order to introduce the art and theater archive.
+Alongside these, discussion programmes, conferences, and workshops were also held targeted at the art community at large and the general public, in order to introduce the art and theatre archive.
 The outcome of those dialogues paved way for the success of the ‘Artists in the City’ exhibitions.

 IMAP was set up to encourage an open dialogue on what public spaces mean to the people at large, to find out the best way to utilise them without endangering their architectural or cultural integrity, and also to pressurise the responsible authority.
 Overall, IMAP effectively promoted direct public involvement in raising awareness about public spaces, forming a wider network to work towards a much needed value-based social transformation.